Use our search tool to browse our database of frequently asked questions!

 This would leave a hirer with a remaining excess of between £100 and £600 in the case of a significant incident.

-As at January 2015 the cost of this policy through a UK branch was £11.99 per day for non commercial vehicles, and £14.99 for commercial vehicles.
+As at January 2015 the cost of this policy through a UK branch was £11.99 per day for non commercial vehicles, £14.99 for small commercial vehicles and £19.99 for larger commercial vehicles.

 In the UK Enterprise offers roadside assistance protection (RAP).
-This covers the costs of tyre replacement of repairs or replacement of the vehicles galls if it is clipped or cracked.
-Replacement keys and at fault roadside assistance callouts (but not where there has been a breech of the rental agreement) are also covered - Think things like flat batteries, running out of fuel etc. RAP costs (as at Jan 15) £5.75 per day.
+This covers the costs of tyre replacement and repairs or replacement of the vehicles glass if it is chipped or cracked.
+Replacement keys and at fault roadside assistance callouts (but not where there has been a breach of the rental agreement) are also covered - think things like flat batteries, running out of fuel etc. RAP costs (as at Jan 16) £4.99 per day.

-Excesses up to £4,000 and the areas above can be covered through independent insurance policies compared on the MoneyMaxim car hire insurance service and these cost from around £2 per day so we would suggest customers planning to rent an Enterprise Hire Car check prices there.
+Excesses up to £4,000 and the areas above can be covered through independent insurance policies compared on the MoneyMaxim car hire insurance service and these cost from around £2 per day (from around £7 for a van)so we would suggest customers planning to rent an Enterprise Hire Car check prices there.

-The recommended way forward is to run a quote for car hire excess insurance through Moneymaxim and then compare features and prices.
+The recommended way forward is to run a quote for car hire excess insurance or van hire excess insurance through Moneymaxim and then compare features and prices.
 You can then make a considered judgement as to your preferred way forward.